 You need a team with the knowledge, expertise, and communication skills to pull off a rebrand.
 Again, there are a ton of moving parts, and the process can get stressful pretty damn quickly.
 Whether you go in-house or pull in a branding agency, assemble a team that is aligned and prepared to collaborate from start to finish.

-Note: Oftentimes, your brand team will be at the core of this work—or a major resource.
+Note: Oftentimes, your brand team will be at the core of this work.
 Find out how to build a brand team that will help your rebrand succeed, and empower that team with these 100 tools and resources to make branding easier.

 4) Your Brand Heart

 When you’re at the point where you need a legitimate rebrand, it’s often because your brand has lost its way a bit.
 You probably don’t entirely know who you are, what you’re trying to do, how you’re perceived, and what you’re trying to communicate.
 You’ll figure these things out eventually, but first you need to get down to brass tacks.

-This starts with identifying your brand heard (aka core identity): your purpose, vision, mission, and values.
+This starts with identifying your brand heart (aka core identity): your purpose, vision, mission, and values.